JTarball/hyroxwebsite/site/content/post/how-to-structure-your-hyrox-training.md

 If you are a first timer to Hyrox you will likely not have the data to know what areas to improve.
 Of course you can run a hyrox simulation but it has limited use.

-I would recommend just focusing on your weakest area and if you don't know what that is to just focus on running as your area to improve; it will have the largest benefit.
+I would recommend just focusing on your weakest area and if you don't know what that is, to just focus on running as your area to improve; it will have the largest benefit.

 ### How many days a week should I train